-At Alexis Dental in Belle River, we offer endodontic procedures such as root canals and wisdom teeth removal to our dental patients.
+At Alexis Dental in Belle River, we offer procedures such as root canals and wisdom teeth removal to our dental patients.

 Root Canal and Endodontics

 Endodontics aims to provide treatments to address problems related to the soft inner pulp of the tooth.